onlurking/awesome-infosec/readme.md

 Cyber Security jobs are growing three times faster than information technology jobs.
 However, this rapidly growing and very exciting industry lacks the number of skilled professionals required to handle the jobs.
 Some common  jobs within Cyber Security include information assurance, security analyst, penetration tester, malware analyst/reverse engineering and Intel.
 With these types of opportunities available, aspiring or growing Cyber Security professionals should focus on continually increasing their skill set, because the Cyber Security industry never rests, it is continually changing.
 However, traditionally, Cyber Security classes are the most expensive training classes.
 As you know, that barrier to entry has been removed.

   * [CompTIA    Security+](http://www.cybrary.it/course/comptia-security-plus/) <br>
-  In this class you will gain a stable foundation of Cyber Security and Information Assurance as well as prepare for the security industryâ€™s most sought after entry level certification.
+  In this class you will gain a stable foundation of Cyber Security and Information Assurance as well as prepare for the security industry's most sought after entry level certification.

   * [Cryptography](http://www.cybrary.it/course/cryptography/) <br>
   Learn how to secure data communications through the use of cryptographic messaging and practices.

   * [Ethical Hacking and Penetration Testing](http://www.cybrary.it/course/ethical-hacking/) <br>
   Learn the fundamentals of hacking and penetration testing.
 Think like a hacker, so that you can stop them from intruding into your systems.
-This class will help prepare you for the industries most sought after certification, EC-Councilâ€™s CEH.
+This class will help prepare you for the industries most sought after certification, EC-Council's CEH.

   * [Computer and Hacking Forensics](http://www.cybrary.it/course/computer-hacking-forensics-analyst/) <br>
   In order to catch cyber criminals, you have to learn how to retrace their steps and correctly acquire and document the evidence.
 Also prepare for the industry leading CHFI certification from the EC-Council.